bbbdragon/python-pype-lang/README.md

 * "Can you dynamically generate pype code"

 Theoretically, yes, you can, because fArgs are just native Python, so you could generate your fArgs programmatically somehow, and then feed them to pype as varargs.
 The real question is, can you use pype itself to generate these expressions.
 At this point, I am not sure.
 I am working on a "quote" fArg, which prevents the fArg from being evaluated by the interpreter.
 This is necessary for situations where you have functions that pass other functions as arguments - pype as described above would evaluate those functions on the accum first.
 But I have not tried this.
-I'm not a world-moving genius like John McCarthy (although my Mom's name is McCarthy, so I guess her side of the family isn't all cops and real estate dealers), but more to the point, pype arose naturally out of my need to write programs faster, rather than a theoretical concern, so I went at the things I needed and wanted before the things that were theoretically important.
+I'm not a world-moving genius like John McCarthy (although my Mom's name is McCarthy, so I guess her side of the family isn't all cops, salesmen, and real estate dealers), but more to the point, pype arose naturally out of my need to write programs faster, rather than a theoretical concern, so I went at the things I needed and wanted before the things that were theoretically important.

 # Conclusion